Utkarsh20sakpal/sih/README.md

 **Made with ❤️ for a cleaner planet** 🌍

-This IoT waste segregator system represents a step forward in smart waste management, combining cutting-edge technology with environmental responsibility to create a more sustainable future.
+PixelBin represents a step forward in smart waste management, combining cutting-edge technology with environmental responsibility to create a more sustainable future.